Garden-AI/garden/docs/developer_guide/contributing.md

 # Contributing to Garden

 We're excited you're interested in contributing to Garden!
 This project is all about making it easier for the scientific community to adhere to FAIR (Findable, Accessible, Interoperable, Reusable) principles for AI/ML models.
-Through the concept of "Pipelines" and "Gardens", we aim to provide a platform for reproducible research and a discoverable metadata hub linking scientific ML models with publications, metrics, known limitations, and code.
-If you can DOI it, you can do it!

-Garden is an initiative by Globus Labs at UChicago and leverages Globus computing and data storage resources such as Globus Compute (formerly funcx).
+Garden is an initiative by [Globus Labs](https://labs.globus.org) at UChicago and leverages Globus computing and data storage resources such as Globus Compute (formerly funcx).

-## Getting Started
+## Installation

 The Garden project is hosted on GitHub, and we use the `poetry` tool for package and dependency management.
 To get started, clone the repository and use `poetry` to install dependencies: